Limits & Quotas

 When your webhook receiver returns a 5xx response or fails to respond within 10 seconds per attempt:

-- Total wall-clock time per delivery is approximately 50 seconds before the delivery is marked
+- Total wall-clock time per delivery is roughly an hour (worst case ≈ 66 minutes including per-attempt timeouts) before the delivery is marked

 failed. - 4xx responses are not retried — the delivery is marked